-NSERC and SSHRC announced that academic institutions can immediately approve extensions requests up to 12 months for Agency grants with an end date between February 1, 2020 and March 31, 2021 inclusively, at their current funding level.
+NSERC and SSHRC announced that academic institutions can approve extensions requests up to 12 months for Agency grants with an end date between February 1, 2020 and March 31, 2021 inclusively, at their current funding level.
 Grantees due to apply in competition 2021 can elect not to apply for funding this summer/fall during these tumultuous times.
 For program specific details, please see the NSERC website.

 Some of our members continue to incur costs (other than meeting and travel cancellations) that are being affected by COVID-19.
 Will the granting agencies make allowances for these ongoing and incremental costs?

-SSHRC, NSERC and CIHR confirmed that the costs that are not covered by other sources of funds within the institution, and provided these expenses would otherwise have been eligible to be paid out of the grant, can be paid from existing grant funds.
+SSHRC, NSERC and CIHR confirmed that the costs that are not covered by other sources of funds within the institution and provided these expenses would otherwise have been eligible to be paid out of the grant, can be paid from existing grant funds.
 For example, individuals receiving a salary or stipend from grant funds may be recommended or required to self-isolate, and/or may be unable to work or telework for reasons related to the COVID-19 pandemic.
-The agencies is deferring to administering institutions to determine if incremental costs are consistent with the principles and directives set out in the Tri-Agency Guide on Financial Administration.
+The agencies deferred to administering institutions to determine if incremental costs are consistent with the principles and directives set out in the Tri-Agency Guide on Financial Administration.

 Students are coming to us with concerns about border closures and orders to leave residences.
 What advice can we give?